Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_21_STAR_Alignment/STAR_Alignment.md

 Step 2 will be repeated until STAR has matched all portions in all mappable reads to the reference genome.
 STAR will then proceed to the next stage to stitch together mapped portions of reads.

-## Clustering, Stitching, Scoring:
+## Step 3: Clustering, Stitching, Scoring:
 ![](https://github.com/TonyYangHan/BENG183_2024Fall_Applied-Genomic-Technologies/blob/main/Final_Paper/Group_21_STAR_Alignment/Graphs/Step3_StitchingReads.png)

+After completing the seed searching steps, **STAR** transitions to the critical processes of **clustering, stitching, and scoring**.
+These steps are essential for reconstructing full, accurate reads from fragmented or partially aligned sequence segments.

+### Clustering: Establishing Anchor Points
-- After completing the seed searching steps, STAR proceeds with the clustering, stitching, and scoring processes to reconstruct full, accurate reads from fragmented or partially aligned sequence segments.
-The pipeline begins by identifying uniquely mapped seeds, which are designated as anchor points for subsequent alignment.
-These anchor points serve as central hubs around which neighboring seeds are clustered, enabling the identification of fragments that likely originate from the same read.
+The process begins by identifying **uniquely mapped seeds**, which are designated as **anchor points**.
+These anchors serve as central points for subsequent alignment.
+Neighboring seeds that are closely aligned to the anchor point are clustered together, creating a group of fragments that likely originate from the same read.
+This clustering step ensures that the alignment process captures local sequence relationships effectively.

+### Stitching: Building Continuous Reads
-- Once the clustering is complete, the next step involves stitching the clustered seeds to reconstruct a continuous read.
-This is achieved by evaluating potential alignments based on a scoring system that considers various factors, including insertions and deletions (indels), skipped regions, soft-clipped regions, matches, and mismatches.
-The scoring process aims to identify the alignment that most accurately represents the original sequencing read while minimizing errors.
+Once clustering is complete, the pipeline proceeds to **stitch** the clustered seeds together to reconstruct a continuous read.
+This step evaluates the optimal arrangement of clustered segments to generate a complete alignment.

+### Scoring: Ensuring Alignment Accuracy
+The reconstruction process employs a **scoring system** to evaluate and refine alignments.
+This scoring system accounts for a variety of factors, including:

+- **Insertions and deletions (indels):** Adjusting for gaps or extra bases in the sequence.
+- **Skipped regions:** Accounting for larger gaps in the reference sequence.
+- **Soft-clipped regions:** Managing partial matches at the ends of reads.
+- **Matches and mismatches:** Prioritizing alignment accuracy while minimizing errors.

+By integrating these elements, the scoring system identifies the alignment that most accurately represents the original sequencing read.
+The goal is to minimize errors while ensuring that the reconstructed sequence maintains biological relevance and technical precision.

 ## Usage
 ### 1. Building Index for Reference Genome: